-2.13 The Operational Resilience Parts of the Code require RPSOs and SSPs to identify their important business services, and document the necessary people, processes, technology, facilities, and information (the 'resources') required to deliver each of their important business services.
+2.12 The operational resilience part of the code requires RPSOs and SSPs to identify their important business services, and document the necessary people, processes, technology, facilities, and information (the resources) required to deliver each of their important business services.
 This process is referred to as mapping.
-The Bank expects RPSOs and SSPs to map the resources necessary to deliver important business services including where the resources are being provided wholly or in part by a third party, or an intragroup entity.
+The Bank expects RPSOs and SSPs to map the resources necessary to deliver important business services including where the resources are being provided wholly or in part by a third party, or in an intragroup entity.

 RPSOs and SSPs should identify and understand how their third parties support their important business services, including any reliance placed on supply chains or sub-outsourcing arrangements.
-Important business service is defined in the Operational Resilience part of the Code, where in respect of a:
+Important business service is defined in the operational resilience part of the code, where in respect of a:

-- RPSO, is a service provided by the RPSO to an end user which, if disrupted, could threaten the transfer of payment or safety and efficiency of a payment system - SSP, is a service provided by a SSP to a RPSO which, if disrupted, could threaten the transfer of payment or safety and efficiency of the RPSO
+- RPSO, is a service provided by the RPSO to an end-user which, if disrupted, could threaten the transfer of payment or safety and efficiency of a payment system; and - SSP, is a service provided by a SSP to a RPSO which, if disrupted, could threaten the transfer of payment or safety and efficiency of the RPSO.

-2.14 The Operational Resilience Part of the Code of Practice also requires RPSOs and SSPs to set an impact tolerance for each of its important business services.
-The impact tolerance must be set for each important business service at the maximum level of disruption that can be tolerated prior to such disruption threatening the safety and efficiency of the payment system.
+2.13 The operational resilience part of the Code of Practice also requires RPSOs and SSPs to set an impact tolerance for each of its important business services.
+The impact tolerance must be set for each important business service at a maximum tolerable level of disruption, whereby further disruption would threaten the safety and efficiency of the payment system.
 RPSOs and SSPs must take all reasonable actions to ensure it remains within its impact tolerance for each important business service in the event of an extreme but plausible disruption to its operations.

-Proportionality
+3: Proportionality

-2.15 The Bank proposes that RPSOs and SSPs meet the expectations in this CP in a manner appropriate to their size, internal organisation, risk profile, and the nature, scope and complexity of their activities.
+3.1 RPSOs and SSPs should meet the expectations in this SS in a manner appropriate to their size, internal organisation, risk profile, and the nature, scope and complexity of their activities.

-2.16 Proportionality and the criticality of outsourcing arrangements (see chapter 5 of the draft SS) are separate but complementary concepts, and RPSOs and SSPs should consider the links between the two.
+3.2 Proportionality and the materiality eriticality of outsourcing arrangements (see Chapter 5) are separate but complementary concepts, and RPSOs and SSPs should consider the links between the two.
 Proportionality focuses on the characteristics of a RPSO or SSP, including its systemic significance.
-Criticality assesses the potential impact of a given outsourcing or third party arrangement on the safety and efficiency of the payment system, including: its operational resilience; its ability to comply with legal and regulatory obligations; and the risk that the RPSO's or SSP's ability to meet these obligations could be compromised if the arrangement is not subject to appropriate controls and oversight.
-Criticality can change over time, and RPSOs and SSPs should reassess both criticality and proportionality as appropriate.
+Materiality Criticality assesses the potential impact of a given outsourcing or third-party arrangement on the safety and efficiency of the payment system, including: its operational resilience; its ability to comply with legal and regulatory obligations; and the risk that RPSOs' or SSPs' ability to meet these obligations could be compromised if the arrangement is not subject to appropriate controls and oversight.
+Materiality Criticality can change over time, RPSOs and SSPs should reassess both materiality eriticality and proportionality as appropriate.